grayhemp/pgcookbook/database_server_configuration.md

     sysctl -p /etc/sysctl.conf

-If you are on `>=9.3` you not longer need the next step.

-Set the `SHMMAX` and `SHMALL` kernel settings accordingly to the shared memory amount assumed to be used.
+If you are on `>=9.3` you not longer need this step, otherwise set the `SHMMAX` and `SHMALL` kernel settings accordingly to the shared memory amount assumed to be used.

-Let us assume that we want to set shared buffers to 25% of RAM.
-Note that shared buffers should be set slightly less than `SHMMAX/SHMALL`.
+Let us assume that we want to set PostgreSQL shared buffers to 25% of RAM.
+Note that `SHMMAX/SHMALL` should be slightly larger then shared buffers.
 So let us set `SHMMAX/SHMALL` to 30% of RAM.

 Calculate them like this.
 If you use FreeBSD use `sysctl -n hw.availpages` instead of `getconf _PHYS_PAGES`.